VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 To qualify, you will need to:

-o A non-veteran buyer and the veteran seller is willing to have their VA entitlement encumbered for the remainder of the loan
+- Be a veteran, active military member, reservist, National Guard, or a surviving spouse with a remaining VA entitlement.
+Or, A non-veteran buyer and the veteran seller are willing to have their VA entitlement encumbered for the remainder of the loan

 • Agree to take over all liabilities associated with the mortgage